Aeurias/NadeshikoSlimeVR/README.md

 The basic steps of assembly for the main trackers are:

-- [ ] 2x 1206 100K resistor and 2x 1N5822 diodes soldered in the correct orientation on the PCB.
+- [ ] 2x 1206 100K resistor and 2x SS34 diodes soldered in the correct orientation on the PCB.
-- [ ] Solder a unprotected TP4056 flush to the PCB.
+- [ ] Solder a unprotected TP4056 charger flush to the PCB.
 - [ ] Solder on a SK12D07VG slide switch.
-- [ ] OPTIONAL: Solder on a JST PH 2mm 2-Pin header for the battery.
-- [ ] Solder the BMI-270 module to the PCB.
+- [ ] Solder the BMI-270 IMU module to the PCB.
-- [ ] Solder on a ESP32-C3 SuperMini module flush to the PCB.
+- [ ] Solder the ESP32-C3 SuperMini module flush to the PCB.
-- [ ] OPTIONAL: Use polyimide tape or equivalent on sharp corners and the LiPo battery to protect it from puncture.
-- [ ] OPTIONAL: If using JST PH 2mm 2-pin header.
-Check battery JST plug polarity matches the +/- polarity as on the PCB (Fix the battery plug if not).
 - [ ] Connect or solder on the LiPo battery with the power switch in the OFF position in correct polarity.

 Flashing: